-The following are eight common causes of breast pain.
+The following are ten common causes of breast pain.

 1. Breast cysts

-Breasts come in all shapes and sizes, and some may be at a higher risk for developing painful breast conditions than others.
-At times, women may develop milk duct or gland changes resulting in breast cyst forming.
+Some women have a higher risk of developing painful breast conditions than others.
+At times, milk duct or gland changes may result in the formation of breast cysts.

 - Methyldopa (Aldomet)

 - anadrol, a steroid